hendrirach/financemasters/README.md

 * Wall Street Mojo - place to learn investment banking skills [Link](https://www.wallstreetmojo.com/).
 * Udemy - global marketplace for learning and instruction [Link](https://www.udemy.com/)

-Notation
-Non-Open-Source books, courses, and resources are noted with $.
+_Note: Non-Open-Source books, courses, and resources are noted with $_.

 ## Contribute
 Please contribute input by clicking on this [link](), definitely happy to accept suggestions!
 Gonna keep this site as open source forever.